-Draft report clarifications and corrective action requests by validation team Ref. à questão da lista na Tabela 2 Summary of project owner response Validation team conclusion geothermal, and biomass, ..."
-This list does not include the COSIPAR project activity as it is described in the PDD, which we interpret to mean that such activity would potentially not be considered as a renewable energy source.
-In addition, Note 1 of the previously referenced Annex II identifies that "Project activities referring to the burning of peat and non-biogenic waste should not be included in the indicative list."
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion geothermal, and biomass," This list does not include the COSIPAR project activity as it is described in the PDD, which we interpret to mean that such activity would potentially not be considered as a renewable energy source.
+2. In addition, Note 1 of the previously referenced Annex II identifies that "Project activities referring to the burning of peat and non-biogenic waste should not be included in the indicative list."
 It is our interpretation based on the limited description in the PDD that the COSIPAR project "waste gas" which is the fuel for the electricity generation is not produced in a biogenic manner.
 Therefore, when an indicative list is issued, the project activity would not be included on this list.
-Further, common definitions of renewable energy usually provide definitions suggesting that renewable energies are usually related to natural processes and are not dependent on finite resources.
-It is our interpretation that the waste gas used by the project activity to generate electricity is the result, not of a natural processes. but rather produced Peat and non-biogenic waste cannot be compared with the blast furnace gas produced by Cosipar.
+3. Further, common definitions of renewable energy usually provide definitions suggesting 2.
+Peat and non-biogenic waste cannot be compared with the blast furnace gas produced by Cosipar.
 Peat is a stock of carbon with no sustainable production (we do not know of any peat plantation, peat actually part of an endangered ecosystem).
 Non-biogenic waste are wastes such as plastics and metals, the blast furnace gas is a consequence of the chemical reaction between oxygen from the atmosphere and the carbon obtained from the charcoal, therefore, biogenic.
-The generation of the blast furnace gas is a consequence of the reaction carbon content of charcoal with the oxygen of atmospheric air and of oxygen of Iron oxide, resulting in CO and CO2.
-The carbon may also react The VT now believe that the current COSIPAR monitoring methodology is incomplete.
+3. The generation of the blast furnace gas is a consequence of the reaction carbon The VT now believe that the current COSIPAR monitoring methodology is incomplete.
 In addition to monitoring for electricity production, at a minimum, the fuel used (charcoal from sustainable sources or substitute fuels) in the blast furnace should also be monitored.
 According to the Appendix B of the simplified modalities and procedures for small-scale CDM project activities, "Monitoring shall consist of metering the electricity generated by the renewable technology.
-In the case of co-fired plants, the amount of biomass input and its energy content shall be monitored.".
-Considering that the project under validation may use other energy sources, it should be treated as a co-fired plant.
+In the case of co-fired plants, the amount of biomass input and its energy content shall be monitored."
+Considering that the project under validation may use energy usually provide definitions suggesting that renewable energies are usually related to natural processes and are not dependent on finite resources.
+It is our interpretation that the waste gas used by the project activity to generate electricity is the result, not of a content of charcoal with the oxygen of atmospheric air and of oxygen of Iron oxide, resulting in CO and CO2.
+The carbon may also react with hydrogen from atmospheric air; resulting in CH4.
+The main blast furnace other energy sources, it should be treated as a co-fired plant.